Candlestick Shadow: Definition

 The ratio of a candlestick’s shadow to its real body measures the intensity of price rejection versus the market’s directional conviction.
 A 2:1 ratio indicates that price was rejected twice as far as the closing move, revealing far more indecision or exhaustion than a 1:1 ratio.
 Professional traders interpret these ratios as direct reads on emotional intensity, large shadows relative to small bodies indicate panic buying or selling, while large bodies with short shadows show calm, directional conviction.

-The 2:1 rule specifically identifies a critical threshold: shadows exceeding 2x the body length increase reversal probability by approximately 67% in backtested 2025 models (VT Markets, 2025).
-This statistic matters because it provides an objective trigger for trade filters.
-Traders using shadow-to-body ratios below 2:1 capture false signals from normal intraday volatility.
+The 2:1 rule identifies a practical threshold: a shadow more than twice the body length is the point at which most traders treat the rejection as meaningful rather than incidental.
+It matters because it provides an objective trigger for a trade filter.
+Ratios below 2:1 pick up too many false signals from normal intraday volatility.
 Candles with no shadows at all (called “Marubozu”) identify absolute control by one side, no rejection of higher or lower prices occurred, revealing complete conviction.
 In contrast, candles with equal shadows on both sides (Doji pattern) reveal absolute indecision where both buyers and sellers attempted to take control but neither succeeded.

 Doji candlestick indecision explains how equal shadows on opposite sides create some of the weakest, most-prone-to-false-break signals in technical analysis.